Chicken Chettinad Curry Recipe

 Remove the seeds from the chilies if you want the curry to be milder.

 You can store this curry in the refrigerator for 3-4 days.
 Cool it down to room temperature, transfer it to an airtight container, and refrigerate.
-Reheat it in a pan or in a microwave when you want to serve it.
+Reheat it in a pan or in the microwave when you’re ready to serve it.
 Add some water if the curry has thickened after refrigeration.

 You can also freeze it for up to a month.
 Thaw, reheat, and serve.